 Given the benefits therein education, it was extremely prudent for Akufo-Addo's government to seek to bridge the ever widening social inequalities gap through rational distribution of national resources in the form of Free SHS.

-This is the reason why some of us share in the sentiments of those who insist that in the unlikely event of Mahama regaining the presidency, he will most likely suspend the poverty alleviation Free SHS.
+This is the reason why some of us share in the sentiments of those who insist that in the unlikely event of Mahama regaining the Presidency, he will most likely suspend the Free SHS.

 We can, therefore, draw an adverse inference that Mahama does not fancy the Free SHS, and hence needlessly keep criticising its implementation.